Patsy Cline: Film and television

 Cline has been portrayed on film and television several times since the 1980s.
 The Loretta Lynn biopic Coal Miner's Daughter (1980) renewed interest in her life and career.
 Cline and Lynn's friendship was portrayed in the 1980 film.
 Actress Beverly D'Angelo played Cline in the movie and did her own singing of Cline's original material.
 D'Angelo earned a Golden Globe award nomination for her role.
 In an interview D'Angelo did for a 2017 PBS documentary, playing the role of Patsy Cline "had a profound impact" on her life and career.

 In 1985, a feature film about Cline's life was released entitled Sweet Dreams.
 The film starred Jessica Lange as Cline and Ed Harris as husband Charlie Dick.
-Originally, Meryl Streep auditioned for Cline's role but ultimately lost to Lange.
+Originally, Meryl Streep auditioned for Cline's role, but ultimately lost to Lange.
 The film was produced by Bernard Schwartz, who also produced Coal Miner's Daughter.
-Original ideas called for scenes between Cline and Lynn, however they were ultimately removed from the final script.
+Original ideas called for scenes between Cline and Lynn, but those scenes were ultimately removed from the final script.
 The film has been criticized for its lack of accuracy to Cline's own life and its musical production.
 Kurt Wolff wrote, "the soundtrack, however, featured overdubbed versions of Cline's material – better to stick with the originals."
 Mark Deming of Allmovie only gave the release two out of five stars.
 Deming commented, "While it's a wise approach to show how her turbulent marriage paralleled her crossover to Countrypolitan ballads, the melodrama tends to overshadow the celebrity story by relegating her rise to stardom to the background.
 Due to the historically dubious concerts at carnivals and fairgrounds, it appears as though she wasn't as big a star as she actually was."
-Deming did praise Lange's performance saying she created a "cheerful and spirited" depiction of Cline.
+Deming did praise Lange's performance, saying she created a "cheerful and spirited" depiction of Cline.
 Roger Ebert gave it two stars in his original 1985 review.
 Ebert said, "There isn't the sense of a well-shaped structure in this movie; there's no clear idea of what the filmmakers thought about Patsy Cline, or what thoughts her life is supposed to inspire."
 Lange was nominated for an Academy Award for Best Actress for her role as Cline.

 Cline was also portrayed in television films.
 In 1995, a film about the life and career of Cline's friend Dottie West debuted on CBS titled, Big Dreams and Broken Hearts: The Dottie West Story.
 It included several scenes that showcased West's friendship with Cline.
 Actress Tere Myers played her in the television movie.
 Deborah Wilker of the Sun-Sentinel called her performance "terrific" and authentic.